Military Technology

 DARPA is looking to develop a portable device that will analyze bodily fluids to measure whether someone is physically and cognitively ready to perform their duties.

-The Defense Advanced Research Projects Agency (DARPA) is looking “to develop portable, fieldable, noninvasive device to assess warfighter physiological states, focusing on those associated with physical and cognitive readiness,” according to the program announcement.
+The Defense Advanced Research Projects Agency (DARPA) is looking “to develop a portable, fieldable, noninvasive device to assess warfighter physiological states, focusing on those associated with physical and cognitive readiness,” according to the program announcement.

 “SNAP is focused on a single technical area: to develop a portable device that can predict warfighter readiness through sensing and assessment of molecular biomarkers from an individual’s bodily fluids” — DARPA SNAP program